 Privacy: Encryption means nothing if a third party has an encryption key.
 When looking for truly secure storage, look for encrypted solutions that refuse to safe backdoor access for themselves, whether that is for account recovery or otherwise

 We understand the importance of cloud security.
 That’s why AXEL Go is built on a foundation of security and privacy.

 First and foremost, our cloud storage is decentralized in every sense of the word.
 Our distributed servers store data by dividing it up into several separately encrypted fragments backed by several redundancies and placing each fragment in its own location.
 By doing this, we ensure that data is secured on two fronts.
 The premium-grade encryption protects data from interception, and our distributed servers protect this encrypted data from direct attacks.
 AXEL also decentralizes the encryption process.
 By relinquishing encryption keys to users, we have no access to the contents of your storage.
 Top secret files and personal photos alike are protected on our servers forever from anyone except authorized recipients.

-We have created the ultimate file storage and sharing service by taking security seriously.
+We have created the ultimate secure file storage app and sharing service by taking security seriously.
 AXEL Go is simple to use and backed by some of the most secure encryption and decentralization protocols.

 “Is Cloud Storage Safe?”
 Proton, December 13, 2022. https://proton.me/blog/cloud-storage-safe.

 IT, The Science behind.
 “How Secure Is Data Stored in the Cloud?”
 The Science Behind It., September 17, 2019. https://thesciencebehindit.org/how-secure-is-data-stored-in-the-cloud/.